 - Add leeks and chicken to the Instant Pot: When ready to cook, slice leek leaves, clean, and place in an even layer at the bottom of your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker.
 Retrieve container containing the chicken from the refrigerator.
 Using tongs, remove bay leaves to a plate, and remove chicken thighs, placing them in the Instant Pot on top of the leeks in a single layer.
 Pour marinade into the Instant Pot, most of it reaches the bottom of the pot, scraping every bit of marinade out of the container with a spatula (leave no flavor behind!).
 Place reserved bay leaves among the chicken, submerging them at least partially in marinade.

-- If making pot-in-pot rice (low FODMAP and gluten-free but not Keto, low carb, Paleo or Whole30): to cook long grain white rice or white basmati rice at the same time as the chicken, pour 1 cup of rice in a fine mesh sieve and rinse with cold water.
+- If making pot-in-pot rice (not Keto or low carb): To cook long grain white rice or white basmati rice at the same time as the chicken, pour 1 cup of rice in a fine mesh sieve and rinse with cold water.
 Then, pour the rice into an oven-safe stainless steel or glass bowl (I use this one.
 It's stainless steel, 1.5-quarts and 7.25 x 7.25 x 3.75 inches in size.
 You will need one around this size for the rice to turn out properly).
 Pour 1 cup of cold water into the bowl with the rice and gently stir.
 Place the trivet (that comes with the Instant Pot) on top of the chicken thighs, handles up, and place the bowl on top of the trivet.
 Skip this step entirely if not making pot-in-pot rice.